knewyousir/webFEI-session-4a/readme.md

 console.log('Server running at http://localhost:3001/');
 ```

+Note the Schema `RecipeSchema`.
+Mongoose, everything is derived from a [Schema](https://mongoosejs.com/docs/guide.html#schemas) which maps to a MongoDB collection and defines the shape of the documents in that collection.
+Here, we've got a schema with two properties, `name` which will be a string and `ingredients` which will be an array.

 ## Using CommonJS

 We are going to use CommonJS components to organize our code.

 ### Controllers

 Create a new folder `api` and a file inside called `recipe.controllers.js`.
 We'll export each handler and create the functions in this file one by one.

-The are just empty functions for the moment.
+They are just empty functions for the moment.

+Add the following to `recipe.controllers.js`:

 ```js
 exports.findAll = function() {};